AnantShankhdhar/Signals_ASR_Project/README.md

   * The Common Voice dataset consists of a unique MP3 and corresponding text file.
 The dataset is available for 96 languages but we will use the English split.

+## Experiments with ASR ##
+* Evaluating performance of state-of-the-art ASR model with different:-
+ * Sampling rates
+ * Bits for storage of samples.
+* Performance metrics:-
+ * Word Error Rate
+ * Levenshtein Distance